-The spawning stock biomass (SSB) of haddock has experienced very large fluctuations over the last 50 years (reflecting the biology of the species) and in 2020 is close to the long-term average.
+The spawning stock biomass (SSB) of haddock has experienced very large fluctuations over the last 50 years (reflecting the biology of the species) and in 2021 is close to the long-term average.

 The fishing mortality rate (F) for haddock remained generally relatively high until 2000, after which it fell sharply.
-Since the mid-2000s it has fluctuated, mirroring the fluctuations in biomass, and in 2019 was at its lowest recorded level.
+Since the mid-2000s it has fluctuated, mirroring the fluctuations in biomass, but it has declined markedly in recent years and in 2020 was about its lowest recorded level.